LAKAHDKISAR/Family-Height-Analysis/README.md

 You can install Python packages using pip: pip install streamlit==0.60 pandas numpy seaborn matplotlib

+## Prodigy_Infotech_Internship-Task_2
+This Exploratory Data Analysis (EDA) is conducted as Task 2 of the Prodigy Infotech internship.
+The objective was to perform data cleaning and exploratory analysis on a dataset of choice, focusing on understanding relationships between variables and identifying patterns and trends in family height data.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).